-where $u_N^{*}$ denotes the estimated mean from functional Householder flow and $u_p^{*}$ represents the estimated mean from the pCN algorithm.
-Obviously, the small relative error suggests the effectiveness of the proposed algorithm.
+where $u_{HN}^{*}$ denotes the estimated mean of functional Householder flow, $u_{PN}^{*}$ denotes the estimated mean of functional projected transformation flow, and $u_p^{*}$ represents the estimated mean of pCN algorithm.
+Obviously, the small relative errors suggest the effectiveness of our proposed algorithm.